lmammino/blog/2016-03-21-pull-streams.md

 sinks connect to sources, any number of streams can be connected.
 It's functional composition all the way.

-Duplex streams are objects that have a `.source` and `.sink` properties on them.
-The following are equivalent:
+Duplex (through) streams are objects that have a `.source` and `.sink` properties on them.
+The following three methods of connecting `pull-stream`s are equivalent:

 ```js
 pull(a.source, b.sink)